Privacy Policy

 - and no further claims are to be expected.

-12.8 Restrictions due to backups and archive systems
+12.8 Restrictions due to backups and archiving systems

 Data contained in backups can only be removed as part of regular deletion cycles.
 Until final deletion, this data remains blocked and is not further processed.

-If personal data has been published and deletion is requested, we will take measures within the scope of what is technically reasonable to inform third parties who process this data about the deletion request.
+Where personal data has been made public and a request for erasure is made, we shall take measures, within the limits of what is technically feasible, to inform third parties processing this data of the request for erasure.

-Despite comprehensive security measures, data transmissions over the Internet may be subject to security vulnerabilities.
+Data transmissions over the internet may be subject to security vulnerabilities despite comprehensive security measures.
 Absolute protection against access by third parties is not technically possible.

 § 13 Data security